spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 - `cp your-vars.tfvars.template $DEPLOYMENT_NAME.tfvars`
 - Update *deployment-name.tfvars* based on the templated values.
 - `awsudo -d 3600 $ADMIN_ARN terraform apply -var-file=$DEPLOYMENT_NAME.tfvars -auto-approve`
-  - BUG: you will need to run this twice until we add a "depends_on".

 A file named **_.sops.yaml_** will have been produced, and this will be used in the new CodeCommit repository for appropriate encryption with [sops](https://github.com/mozilla/sops) later in this procedure.

 ### Provision EKS cluster

-Next, we will configure and deploy an EKS cluster and supporting resources needed to run JupyterHub with the *aws* Terraform module:
+Next, we will configure and deploy an EKS cluster and supporting resources needed to run JupyterHub with the *ephemeral-setup* Terraform module:

-- `../aws`
+- `../ephemeral-setup`
 - `cp backend.conf.template backend.conf`
 - Update *backend.conf* based on the templated values
 - `awsudo -d 3600 $ADMIN_ARN terraform init -backend-config=./backend.conf`